akeneo/pim-community-dev/UPGRADE-1.5.md

 To ease the improvements of this key part of the PIM, we moved the bundle in the pim-community-dev repository.

-With the same strategy than for other old bundles, main technical interfaces are extracted in a Akeneo/Batch component.
+With the same strategy than for other old bundles, main technical interfaces and classes are extracted in a Akeneo/Batch component.

 It helps to clearly separate its business logic and the Symfony and Doctrine "glue".

+Has been done:
+ - extract main Step interface and classes
+ - extract main Item interface and classes
+ - extract main exceptions
+ - [WIP] extract main Event interface and classes
+ - [WIP] extract main Job interface and classes
+ - [WIP] replace unit tests by specs, add missing specs
+ - [TODO] extract domain models (currently doctrine entities, so extract doctrine mapping and symfony validation in yml files)

 As usual, we provide upgrade commands (cf last chapter) to easily update projects migrating from 1.4 to 1.5.

-TODO:
- - extract main Step, Item, Job, Exception classes
- - replace unit tests by specs
- - batch component should never rely on Doctrine entities (add domain model interfaces)

 ## Normalizers & Denormalizers [WIP]